 On this page:

-Most patients will be seen as outpatients in the Atkinson Morley Wing at St George’s Hospital.
-As a regional specialist centre, the neuromuscular disorders team works closely with clinical teams from across St George’s and other hospitals in south west London and Surrey.
-We also work with GPs and community nursing teams to help patients manage their condition and symptoms outside of hospital.
+As a regional specialist centre, the neuromuscular team works closely with other clinical teams from across St George’s and other hospitals in south west London and Surrey.
+We also work with GPs and community therapy teams to help patients manage their condition and symptoms outside of hospital.

 - Motor Neurone Disease

 - Myasthenia gravis

 - Inflammatory muscle diseases and inclusion body myositis